bakame-php/http-structured-fields/docs/basic-usage.md

 representation of the field and to serialize the value object back to the textual representation.

 - Parsing is done via a common named constructor `fromHttpValue` which expects the Header or Trailer string value.
-- Serializing is done via a common `toHttpValue` public method.
+- Serializing is done via a common `toHttpValue` public method or using the `__toString` method.
 The method returns the **normalized string** representation suited for HTTP textual representation.

 ```php
 use Bakame\Http\StructuredFields\Dictionary;